mirzakazem/ishtirak/README.md

 add the profit functionality

 # check later
-the working mechanism of receipt issuing

 # done
-//16-02-2020
+1. 16-02-2020
+   1. user activness status
+   1. if user is not active, prevent him doing any changes
-//in the load page, insert the main info (1 month free, annual fees 450 LBP),
+   1. in the load page, insert the main info (1 month free, annual fees 450 LBP)
-//user activness status
+   1. the working mechanism of receipt issuing

 //<16-02-2020
 //After update: fix printingPDF online